zangcq/zangcq.github.io/about.md

 title: about me
 permalink: /about/
 ---
-System Software Engineer Currently empolyed at ByteDance.
-Foucs on Java workloads Optimizaion
+I am a System Software Engineer at ByteDance, focusing on Java workload optimization.

-Before ByteDance，I spends 2 years at Alibaba Infrastructure ，get master degree from Shandong Uni. advised by Lei Ju.
+Prior to joining ByteDance, I spent two years at Alibaba Infrastructure.
+I hold a Master's degree from Shandong University, where I was advised by Lei Ju.